 What is project initiation?

 Like so many elements in project management, project initiation can mean different things to different organizations.
-The simplest and broadest way to think of it is like this: project initiation is everything that occurs before a project is approved and before detailed planning begins.
+The simplest and broadest way to think of it is like this: the project initiation process is everything that occurs before a project is approved and before detailed planning begins.

 When that’s done, the project planning phase begins and timelines, budgets, and other points are laid out in greater detail.